Submissions

 • Methodological issues (e.g. Triangulation; the analysis of themes and representations);

-• Fields of application (e.g. Health, Science, Education) and social issues (e.g., racism, populism, climate crisis).
+• Fields of application (e.g. Health, Culture, Education) and social issues (e.g., racism, populism, climate crisis).

 General